 ... "user_parameters": { "runtime_filters": [], "parameters" : [], "runtime_sorts": [] }

-ABAC via token Beta
+ABAC via tokens Beta

 Attribute-Based Access Control (ABAC) is a pattern where security entitlements are sent in as lists of attributes at session creation time via the authentication service.